 Alas, at least one event on the calendar was cancelled because of the weather.
 The annual “Snow Goons!” (a tribute to Calvin & Hobbes) outing relies on actual snow; last weekend was surprisingly warm.
 Regardless, a convention like this is a great opportunity to let your geek flag fly, with whatever fandoms you’re inclined to include on that flag.

 As I recently mentioned, a hailstorm last spring did considerable damage to our house.
-By the time I wrote that post, I had signed paperwork with C&N Construction to handle the work and provided them with a chunk of insurance money.
+By the time I wrote that post, I had signed paperwork with [company name removed] to handle the work and provided them with a chunk of insurance money.
 (The insurance process involves providing part of the money in advance, and some only when they receive receipts proving that you actually did the repairs and spent the money you’re asking for above the initial payment.)
 The first step in the work – after the decision-making and signatures, of course – is the roof replacement.

 Then it snowed, a fairly significant amount over the course of a week – we reached the 9-inch mark on the snow gauge in the front lawn.
 And then the temperature dropped, including a couple days where the wind chill was around negative thirty.
 Needless to say, those weather conditions are not conducive to working on a roof.